 International Sponsors & Collaborations

-The International Herbert Marcuse Society has provided, beginning in 2022, generous support that allows us to bring scholars from the Americas or the broader Global South to our summer program in Paris, France.
-This initiative is part of their special programs worldwide.
+The International Herbert Marcuse Society provided, in 2022, generous support that allowed us to bring scholars from the Americas and the broader Global South to our summer program in Paris, France.
+This initiative was part of their special programs worldwide.
 We hereby express our deep gratitude for this much-needed support!

-The School of Humanities at the University of California, Irvine is supporting one student for the 2022 summer program.
+The School of Humanities at the University of California, Irvine supported one student for the 2022 summer program.

 As a 501(c)3 educational non-profit, the Critical Theory Workshop depends on public support for our programming.
 Please consider reaching out to us to make a donation.
 All contributions are tax-deductible, and we use the support to: